-Red streaks can raise a bit of fingernail over themselves, forming a ridge, especially when they have existed a long time.
-The raised bit is thinner than the rest of the fingernail and covers abnormal cells that arise from vascular swelling.
+Red streaks raise a bit of fingernail over themselves, forming a ridge, especially when they have existed a long time.
+The raised bit, associated with vascular swelling from abnormal cells, is thinner than the rest of the fingernail.

-A red blood cell lacking adequate vitamin B12 doesn’t divide properly and becomes too large to go through tiny capillaries.
-There’s a quite good picture of a large red blood cell on my B12 Malabsorption page.
+The “abnormal cells” are red blood cells lacking adequate vitamin B12.
+Without enough vitamin B12 red blood cells can’t divide properly and become too large to go through tiny capillaries.
+There’s a picture of a large red blood cell on the B12 Malabsorption page.

-When I increase my intake of B12, the ridge part of the streaks tends to go away.
-When I’m overwhelmed and do nothing, my nail sometimes splits at the stop of the streak, that’s because the nail is thinner over the streak, especially if the streak has been allowed to persist.
+When I increase my intake of B12, the ridge part of the streaks goes away.
+When I’m overwhelmed and do nothing, my nail sometimes splits at the stop of the streak, that’s because the nail is thinner over the streak.

 Infection as a cause of the streaks was mentioned in the graphic accompanying David de Berker’s paper, Localized Longitudinal Erythronychia, pubished in JAMA Dermatology, in 2004.
 (The graphic was too big to fit in my page, so I redid it a bit.)

 When the streak is almost black some research shows a relationship to cancer.
-But, black streaks under fingernails are apparently relatively common in people of color.
+But, black streaks under fingernails are apparently relatively common in black people.